SubstrateLabs/substrate-typescript/DEVELOPMENT.md

 help better understand how it works.

 - Compiled and bundled up code lives in `dist/` (set in `tsconfig.json` "outDir")
-- We're targeting ES2022 as our output language, which is supprted by Node 18+ (see `tsconfig.json` "target")
+- We're targeting ES2020 as our output language, which is supprted by Node 16+ (see `tsconfig.json` "target")
 - We're building both ESM (.js) and CJS (.cjs) compatible artifacts (see `tsup.config.ts` "formats")
 - During build we're generating TypeScript declaration files and making them available to package consumers (see `tsup.config.ts` "dts")
 - Our package uses conditional exports so that the consumer will automatically get the right ESM or CJS based on how they import (see `package.json` "exports")
+- Additionally we're using conditional exports to insert polyfills for `node` environments because we're targeting Node 16 (see `src/nodejs/index.ts`)
 - When we publish the package to NPM we're only including the `dist/`, `src/` and "default files", eg. `README`, `LICENCE` (see `package.json` "files")

 ## Versioning